JayronZhong/esp32-clock/README.md

 # esp32-clock
-This is a clock code for esp32 with oled
+This is a clock code for esp32 with oled.\n
-Your may change the api or key by your own
+Your may change the api or key by your own.